 Finally, we should note that several interviewees suggested that the divergence in utility positions based on state-level policy and political factors has likely shrunk in recent years (since 2015).
 They pointed to two key reasons.
 First, as the effects of climate change have become clearer and more salient in the public, utilities operating in states across the country increasingly recognize that they will have to face greater regulations.
 As a result, some utilities that would have previously vigorously opposed have softened their positions.
-Moreover, utilities' expectations of greater federal regulations stem in part from the growing number of states adopting aggressive policies.
 Second, the reductions in the costs of solar and wind energy have acted as an equalizer.
 As the costs of transitioning to clean energy decline, the state policy landscapes in which utilities operate matter less in determining planning.
-Indeed, utilities are increasingly setting their own targets for clean energy and carbon emissions reductions, and not only in liberal-leaning areas of the country with stringent state policies.15 Of course, cost reductions have been driven by economies of scale generated in part by prior state-level deployment policy.
+Indeed, utilities are increasingly setting their own targets for clean energy and carbon emissions reductions, and not only in liberal-leaning areas of the country with stringent state policies.20 Of course, cost reductions have been driven by economies of scale generated in part by prior state-level deployment policy.
 This suggests (technology) cost reductions as a separate mechanism by which states can more broadly shift national group coalitions.